-- (Note 1) Maximize system power saving with Dynamic CPU Frequency Function; system performance may be affected. - (Note 2) 1: Normal Power Saving (default): 2: Advanced Power Saving: 3: Extreme Power Saving. - (Note 3) The total amount of power saved will be recorded until re-activated when only the Easy Energy Saver is under the enable status, and power savings meter is unable to reset to zero. - (Note 4) Easy Energy Saver Meter will automatically reset when the total power saving reaches 99999999 Watts.
+- (Note 1) Due to the hardware limitation, you must install the AMD AM3/ AM2+ Series CPU to enable support for Easy Energy Saver. - (Note 2) Maximize system power saving with Dynamic CPU Frequency Function; system performance may be affected. - (Note 3) 1: Normal Power Saving (default); 2: Advanced Power Saving; 3: Extreme Power Saving. - (Note 4) The total amount of power saved will be recorded until re-activated when only the Easy Energy Saver is under the enable status, and power savings meter is unable to reset to zero. - (Note 5) Easy Energy Saver Meter will automatically reset when the total power saving reaches 99999999 Watts.